IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Additional design and implementation details

-\textbf{Multiple apps:} The Typewriter (26 Apps) benchmark~\cite{langchain-typewriter-26} assesses \llmsys's handling of typewriting queries by deploying 26 apps, where each app represents a different letter of the alphabet.
+Typewriter (26 Apps) benchmark~\cite{langchain-typewriter-26} assesses \llmsys's handling of typewriting queries by deploying 26 apps, where each app represents a different letter of the alphabet.
 Note that, the test cases in this benchmark at most use 13 apps.